hectoremanuelpc/Superheroes-API/README.md

-# Humble Superhero API 🚀
+# Superheroes API 🚀

-A simple API to manage superheroes based on their humility.
-Users can add superheroes with a name, superpower, and humility score (1-10) and retrieve a sorted list.
-Built with NestJS and a React frontend.
+A simple API for managing superheroes.
+Users can create superheroes by specifying a name, type, superpower, and additional attributes depending on the superhero type.
+Built with NestJS for the backend and React for the frontend.

 ## Features

--   Add a new superhero with a name, superpower, and humility score.
+-   Create different types of superheroes.
--   Retrieve all superheroes sorted by humility score in descending order.
+-   Retrieve all superheroes.
 -   Input validation to ensure correct data submission.
 -   Basic testing with Jest.
 -   Frontend built with React.